tc39/proposal-observable/EventTargetObservable.md

 ### Custom Gestures with Event Composition

-In this example event composition is used to allow an HTML button to be absolutely positioned in an online WYSWYG editor using drag n' drop.
-The handler member of the event options is set to a function which prevents the default action of the browser prior to dispatching the event.
+In this example event composition is used to allow an HTML button to be absolutely positioned in an online WYSWYG editor using drag and drop.
+The `handler` member of the `OnOptions` object is set to a function which prevents the default action of the browser from occurring.
+This ensures that the button is not depressed when it is being dragged around the screen.

 ```js
 import "_" from "lodash-for-observable";